Spiritual Naming Ceremony - (Adult and Child)

 When a Naming has been requested, the Minister's commitment to the process is to commune with the world of spirit; through prayer and meditation to receive the candidate's spiritual name and meaning.
 The spiritual name received personifies the candidate's purpose/their journey on this earth.
 It represents who they are

 on a soul level.

 The candidate is required to select two Godparents, who will responsibly mentor and support them on their spiritual path.

-Each candidate is blessed with rose petals as their receive their spiritual name, and at the closing of the ceremony, they receive a White Rose, a symbolic gift from the Angel realm, at the end of the ceremony.
+Each candidate is blessed with rose petals as their receive their spiritual name, and at the closing of the ceremony, they receive a White Rose, a symbolic gift from the Angel realm.

 An EHSC Spiritual Naming certificate and frameable copy of their Spiritual Name and definition is given to each candidate,

 as a keepsake from their special day!

 The Naming ceremony is entered into our Special Ceremony history book and the candidate's name is engraved on our Naming Ceremony plaque that is displayed in our church sanctuary, in memory of their special occasion.

 (In the earlier years of EHSC, children born to church members were named and registered on our Cradle Roll plaque that hangs on display in our church History Room)

 The Signing Table 1st Naming Ceremony March 31st, 2016 EHSC Spiritual Naming Ceremony Plaque

 Did you know: